nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/email/index.md

 # Distributed Email Service

 In this chapter we design a large-scale email service, such as Gmail, Outlook, or Yahoo Mail.
-The growth of the intemet has led to an explosion in the volume of emails.
+The growth of the Internet has led to an explosion in the volume of emails.
 In 2020, Gmail had over 1.8 billion active users andOutlook had over 400 million users worldwide.

 ![Figure 1](./f1.png)
 *Figure 1 Popular email providers*